 Shake the liquid well before each use to mix the medication evenly.

 Swallow the extended-release and regular tablets whole; do not chew or crush them.

-Paroxetine controls your condition but does not cure it.
+Paroxetine may help control your symptoms but will not cure your condition.
 It may take several weeks or longer before you feel the full benefit of paroxetine.
 Continue to take paroxetine even if you feel well.
 Do not stop taking paroxetine without talking to your doctor.
-Your doctor will probably decrease your dose gradually.
-If you suddenly stop taking paroxetine, you may experience withdrawal symptoms such as depression; mood changes; frenzied or abnormally excited mood; irritability; anxiety; confusion; dizziness; headache; tiredness; numbness or tingling in the arms, legs, hands, or feet; unusual dreams; difficulty falling asleep or staying asleep; nausea; or sweating.
+Your doctor may decrease your dose gradually.
+If you suddenly stop taking paroxetine tablets, suspension, or controlled-release tablets, you may experience withdrawal symptoms such as depression; mood changes; frenzied or abnormally excited mood; irritability; anxiety; confusion; dizziness; headache; tiredness; numbness or tingling in the arms, legs, hands, or feet; unusual dreams; difficulty falling asleep or staying asleep; nausea; or sweating.
 Tell your doctor if you experience any of these symptoms when your dose of paroxetine is decreased.